cpprev/DNS-server/README.md

 ## Brief

-📍 This is an authoritative DNS server which can support multiple clients concurently (using epoll syscall).
+📍 This is an authoritative DNS server which can support multiple clients concurrently (using epoll syscall).

 📍 It listens on UDP and TCP